Prior Learning & Assessment Center

 All credits earned through the Prior Learning and Assessment Center will be posted to the student’s transcript when the official score report or evaluation and credit recommendation is received.
 All fees associated with these credits will be due within 30 days.
 If these fees are not paid within 30 days, the student’s account will be placed on financial hold, which will prevent access to grades and transcript information.
 Once the fees have been posted, the student’s account will be adjusted accordingly.

 The College Level Examination Program (CLEP) and the Defense Activity for Non Traditional Education Support (DANTES) Subject Standardized Tests (DSST) are nationally recognized testing programs that give you the opportunity to receive college credit for learning acquired outside the traditional college classroom.
 These programs make it easier for you to complete your degree program more quickly and at a reduced cost.
-We offer both CLEP and DSST examinations in our Overland Park and Topeka offices.
-DSST exams are offered in Wichita by appointment.
+We offer both CLEP and DSST examinations on our Overland Park campus.

 Contact your academic advisor to determine which testing options are best for your degree completion plan.
 Once you and your advisor have determined which exam or exams, complete the appropriate online registration form.
 A seat will be reserved for you when we receive your registration form and TCF.
 If you are a DANTES-funded military service member or eligible spouse, you are not required to pay the test center fee.

 Seating is limited and registrations are treated on a first-come, first-served basis.
 You are encouraged to register at least three weeks ahead of your preferred testing date.
 After your registration is confirmed, you will be sent an email confirmation within two business days of registering.
 If space is unavailable, you will be contacted as soon as possible to arrange an alternate date.